Orbital Fracture in Emergency Medicine Medication

 Class Summary

-Pain control is essential to quality patient care.
+Pain control is essential for providing quality patient care.
 It ensures patient comfort, promotes pulmonary toilet, and aids physical therapy regimens.
-Many analgesics have sedating properties that benefit patients who have sustained fractures.
+Many analgesics have sedating properties of benefit for patients with sustained fractures.

 Acetaminophen (Tylenol, Panadol, aspirin-free Anacin)

-DOC for treatment of pain in patients with documented hypersensitivity to aspirin or NSAIDs or those with upper GI disease or taking oral anticoagulants.
+DOC for treatment of pain in patients with documented hypersensitivity to aspirin or NSAIDs, or in those with upper GI disease or taking oral anticoagulants.

 Acetaminophen and codeine (Tylenol #3)